15 and a half Consort Road

 This is a house built with the help of many friends and a few professionals.
 It was built on a piece of brownbelt in a place that most thought couldn’t be lived on at all, let alone in some style.

-It has been a battle from first to last and I hope that somehow it can inspire others to do the same; or maybe learn not to.
+It has been a battle from first to last and I hope that somehow it can inspire others to do the same.
 Every city has land like this, forgotten and disused and unable to be developed in any conventional way.

 Every city also has plenty of people who want to find somewhere to live that they can afford, and many of these people also want to have direct input into the space they live in.